Debian 9 to Debian 10 + 3CX V16 to V18

 https://www.reddit.com/r/3CX/comments/pav39z/psa_v18_removing_dr_prompts/

-Create a backup and download the newly created .zip file.
-Make sure you save it somewhere safe, such as your Desktop or Downloads.
+Create a backup and download the Debian 10 Buster .zip file.
+Make sure you save it somewhere safe, such as the Desktop or Downloads.

 The latest version of 3CX V16 is the 16.0.8.9 build.
 "3CX Version 16, Update 8 FINAL" is the required version to install before the "upgrade Debian from 9 to 10" option is available in the 3CX Management Console.